MarkOppenheim1/chatbotaiapp/README.md

 ---

-## 📦 Tech Stack

-- Frontend: Next.js, Tailwind CSS, Auth.js / NextAuth
-- Backend: FastAPI, LangServe, LangChain
-- Memory: Redis
-- LLMs: OpenAI, Google Gemini
-- Observability: LangSmith

----

 ## 🔐 Security Notes

 - API keys are server-side only
-- OAuth handled via NextAuth
+- OAuth handled by NextAuth
 - Redis never exposed to the browser
 - Backend accessed through Next.js API routes
+- File serving is authenticated
 - `.env` files are excluded from version control

----

-## 📜 License

-MIT